utilitywarehouse/manifest-checkers/README.md

 directory tree until it finds a directory containing `kustomization.yaml` then runs `kustomize build` on that directory, saving the output in the directory given by `--out-dir`.
+It also truncates secrets, so that we don't need to decrypt them in order to check if manifests are correct.

 This program should only be run from the root of a Git repository.